T-M-P-0/SoftwareDeployment/Lab4/README.md

 * Create Kubernetes cluster:

-`az aks get-credentials --resource-group myResourceGroup --name myAKSCluster`
+`az aks get-credentials --resource-group Name --name myAKSCluster`

-* We can verify the connectio to our cluster with:
+* We can verify the connection to our cluster with:

 `kubectl get nodes`